• Skip to primary navigation

 Any ready made meatballs will work - and kudos to anyone with time to make delicious homemade meatballs!
 But with 3 kids and a busy after school schedule it's not usually happening for me.

-Serve with mash or rice and some buttered veggies for a fast, great tasting meal that everyone will enjoy.
+Serve with mash or rice and some buttered veggies for one of those wonderful everyday meals.

-Why You Should Make This Creamy Mustard Dill Sauce
+Why You Should Make This Dill Mustard Sauce Recipe

-• Using precooked meatballs this recipe can be prepared and ready to eat in under 30 minutes.
-Fast enough for even the busiest of weeknights.
+- Using precooked meatballs this recipe can be prepared and ready to eat in under 30 minutes.
+Fast enough for even the busiest of weeknights and a great way to get dinner on the table.

-• Don't let the speed of this sauce for Swedish meatballs fool you!
-It tastes amazing and is so flavorful.
+- Don't let the speed of this sauce for Swedish meatballs fool you!
+It tastes amazing and is so flavorful even though it's made from very simple ingredients.

 How to serve Meatballs